Complaints and Remedy Policy 2024 - 2027

 10.1 In a small number of cases, the actions of individuals may become unacceptable because they involve the abuse of our employees, attempts to circumvent our processes, or make excessive demands on resources.

-10.2 Derby Homes reserves the right to manage a customer’s contact in circumstances where their behaviour meets the definition of our Unacceptable Customer Action Policy.
+10.2 Derby Homes reserves the right to manage and support a customer’s contact in circumstances where their behaviour meets the definition of our Unacceptable Customer Behaviour Policy.
 This will be proportionate and in line with the Equality Act 2010.

 11. Ombudsman services

-11.2 We promote access to the ombudsman services at every stage of our complaints process.
-The ombudsman oversees different types of complaints so it’s important to check which ombudsman is right for a complaint.
-Detailed information can be found on the website below or we have written a summary for each ombudsman.
+11.3 Different Ombudsmen oversee different types of complaints, so it’s important to check which Ombudsman is right for a complaint.
+Detailed information can be found on our website or we have written a summary for each Ombudsman below.

 The Housing Ombudsman